hxuu/blog/content/ctf/l3ak25/notorious-note.md

 };
 ```

-A few things stand out:
+Few things stand out:

 * `<iframe>` is allowed (this is often a bad sign).
 * Only specific attributes are permitted (`href`, `src`, etc.), and they're tightly scoped.

-But here’s the thing — if we can sneak in an unexpected attribute like `onload`, especially on an iframe, it’s game over.
+But here’s the thing, if we can sneak in an unexpected attribute like `onload`, especially on an iframe, it’s game over.
 Time to trace how `allowedAttributes` is processed internally.

+> Special thanks to [Securitum Research](https://research.securitum.com/prototype-pollution-and-bypassing-client-side-html-sanitizers/) for uncovering such use for prototype pollution with HTML sanitizers

 ### Finding the Sink